zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### type

 There are only two types of axis, namely `x` or `y`.
-You can also specify the type of the axis directly inside a visualization.
+You can specify the type of the axis directly inside a visualization.

 ```ruby
 vis = Plotrb::Visualization.new